KCreate/stackvm/design/semantic.md

 > The virtual machine doesn't have a name yet, but to keep it short, we refer to it as `the machine`.

-This document contains the specification for registers, error codes, available instructions, the instruction format and supported types of the machine.
+This document contains the specification for available registers, error codes, a list of instructions together with their arguments and descriptions.

+For the specification on binary encoding, check the [encoding.md](./encoding.md) file.

 The machine follows the model of a stack-machine, but still supports the use of registers and linear random-access-memory.